Info sessions for the next cycle of WaveMaker Grants will begin in January 2022. Please visit www.wavemakergrants.org to learn more.

 WaveMaker at Locust Projects supports Miami’s visionary artists with incubator grants for innovative projects that are shared with the public.

-Since 2015, WaveMaker has awarded $399,000 in funding to 77 of Miami’s visionary artists, curators, and collectives.
+Since 2015, WaveMaker has awarded over $450,000 in funding to 90 of Miami’s visionary artists.
 Grantees receive up to $6,000 each in three categories: New Work / Projects, Long-Haul Projects, and Research & Development + Implementation.
-In the spirit of Locust Projects’ artist-driven mission, WaveMakers take risks outside of art museums and commercial galleries, creating innovative work that is shared with the public via process, presentation, production, or publication.
+In the spirit of Locust Projects’ artist-driven mission, WaveMakers experiment and take risks, creating innovative work that is shared with the public beyond traditional exhibition spaces.

-WaveMaker is made possible by the Andy Warhol Foundation for the Visual Arts and is part of its Regional Regranting Program, a national network of 32 regranting partners.
-Founded in 2015 by the former nonprofit Cannonball, WaveMaker--along with LegalARTLink--has been administered by Locust Projects, Miami’s longest-running alternative art space, since 2017.
+WaveMaker is made possible by the Andy Warhol Foundation for the Visual Arts' Regional Regranting Program, a network of 32 partner organizations across the country.
+Founded in 2015 by the former nonprofit Cannonball, WaveMaker has been administered by Locust Projects, Miami’s longest-running nonprofit alternative art space, since 2017.

 Each year, WaveMaker at Locust Projects awards a total of $60,000 in grant funding to artists, curators, and collectives across Miami-Dade County in the following three categories: